jackpal/publications/aoc2024/paper.md

 ## A digression: the effect of memorization on solvability

-Tha Advent of Code contest fosters an [active open-source and open-discussion culture](https://www.reddit.com/r/adventofcode/).
+The Advent of Code contest fosters an [active open-source and open-discussion culture](https://www.reddit.com/r/adventofcode/).
 Past contest puzzle algorithms and solutions are widely available on the web.
 To discourage trivial cheating, participants are discouraged from publishing the actual input data and answers.
-What this means is that solutions to past years Advent of Code puzzles are widely available on the web, and are probably present in most frontier LLM training data.
+What this means is that solutions to past years Advent of Code puzzles are widely available on the web and are probably present in most frontier LLM training data.

-Looking at the solve rate for each year, we see that in general the model did better on older years than it did in 2024.
-But note that many years were not perfectly solved, despite the likelyhood that the LLM did see the solutions for those years in the training data.
+Looking at the solve rate for each year, we see that, in general, the model did better on older years than it did in 2024.
+But note that many years were not perfectly solved, despite the likelihood that the LLM did see the solutions for those years in the training data.

 ![AoC All Years Puzzle Solvability](figures/all_years_status.png)